kleene-project/docs/install/klee.md

 ## Install using pipx

-Pipx works on many differen platforms and can be used to install python packages in isolated environments to avoid dependency conflicts from other python applications.
+`pipx` works on many differen platforms and can be used to install python packages in isolated environments to avoid dependency conflicts from other python applications.

-Pipx can be installed on most operating systems.
+`pipx` can be installed on most operating systems.
 For instance, on FreeBSD:

 ```console
 $ sudo pkg install py39-pipx